What is a content creator exactly?

 That was a lot to take in, wasn’t it?

-As you can see, the writing itself doesn’t take a lot of a contemporary content creator’s time.
-The bulk of the time goes to non-writing-related activities that make the copy more impactful.
+As you can see, the writing itself doesn’t take a lot of a contemporary content designer’s time.
+The bulk of content production time goes to non-writing-related activities that make the copy more impactful.

 But one thing is clear.